Grace over guilt

 Family over isolation

 Berlin is one of Europe’s most international, interreligious, and individualistic cities, housing peoples from over 190 nations.
 People come to work, study, explore creative opportunities, or obtain refugee status.
 This exciting influx of diversity facilitates constant gospel witness to “the ends of the earth.”
-But it also contributes to a culture of transience and isolation.
+But it also contributes to a culture of transience, relational non-commitment, and isolation.
 Many residents move frequently, a high percentage live alone, and social circles can be temporary and fragmented.
 Berliners typically report feeling highly disconnected from community, earning the city its reputation as “the loneliness capital.”

 Church planting in this context means…